Mobile Gardening Ideas for Full Time RVers

 This post may contain affiliate links.

-Full time RVing doesn't mean you have to give up your love of gardening!
-Here are some ideas for growing herbs, vegetables, and other plants while living and traveling in a camper or motorhome!
+Full-time RVing doesn’t mean you have to give up your love of gardening!
+Here are some ideas for an RV garden full of herbs, vegetables, and other plants while living and traveling in a camper.

 Although you may still be subject to border control scrutiny, you can avoid the risk of soil contamination altogether by growing plants hydroponically.